wlswotmd/gef/QEMU-USER-SUPPORTED-ARCH.md

     * qemu: `qemu-cris` via apt.
         * Need `-cpu` option like `qemu-cris -cpu crisv17 -g 1234 ./a.out`.
         * Could not use `-cpu crisv32` because gdb does not support it.
-    * gdb: `gdb` built from source with `./configure --enable-targets=all --with-python=/usr/bin/python3`.
+    * gdb: build from latest source with `./configure --enable-targets=all --with-python=/usr/bin/python3`.
 * Loongarch64
     * toolchain: https://github.com/loongson/build-tools/releases/download/2022.09.06/loongarch64-clfs-7.3-cross-tools-gcc-glibc.tar.xz
-    * qemu: build yourself.
+    * qemu: build from latest source with `./configure --target-list=loongarch64-linux-user`.
-        * `git clone https://github.com/qemu/qemu.git && cd qemu && ./configure --target-list=loongarch64-linux-user && make`
-    * gdb: `gdb` built from source with `./configure --enable-targets=all --with-python=/usr/bin/python3`
+    * gdb: build from latest source with `./configure --enable-targets=all --with-python=/usr/bin/python3`.